jalmeida85/quic-performance/README.md

 We use docker-compose to orchestrate the execution of both client and server.

 Before making it's requests to the server, the client sends a request to the network emulator to apply network rules.
+(The [network emulator](https://gitlab.com/codavel/network-emulator) is based on  `tc` and included as a submodule of the project. )

 After this, the client makes HTTPS GET requests to the server.

 This flow is controlled by a python script (run_demo.py) that is executed when the docker-compose is upped.
 The scripts allows for setting up the